- What is the inception phase in agile?

 If you have a ready-made project design and prototype, you can hire us to shape the technical side of your project, such as system architecture, user stories, and feature lists.

 In this case, you will receive technical documentation that will include high-level requirements, use cases, user stories with general user flow, project system architecture diagrams, detailed project cost estimation, and project timeframes.

-Such clients have ready-made projects, but they do not meet their business goals or, work improperly.
-For such clients, we conduct a code review and show you ways in which the project could be improved.
+Such clients have ready-made projects, but they do not meet their business goals or work improperly.
+For such clients, we conduct a code review and show you how we can improve the project.

 We provide a list of system errors and gaps, as well as recommendations on how to fix your project.

-In a nutshell, the discovery phase of software development allows us to achieve predictable results in terms of business and technological solutions, reduce risks, decrease project costs, and receive a bigger picture of your project.
+In a nutshell, the inception phase of software development allows us to achieve predictable results in business and technological solutions, reduce risks, decrease project costs, and receive a bigger picture of your project.

-If you are ready to launch an inception phase with us, drop us several lines and our sales manager will schedule a call with you.
+If you are ready to launch an inception phase for your project with us, drop us a few lines and our sales manager will schedule a call with you.

 Get in touch